jesusch10/perturbseq_analysis/README.md

 - [Differential expression analysis (DEA)](#Differential-expression-analysis-DEA)
   - [Plotting DEA results](#Plotting-DEA-results)
 ## Filtering data:
-· Plotting some statistics (so the user can decide some filters) as the 20 most highly variable genes (all also saved in `./results`).
+· Plotting some raw statistics (so the user can decide some filters) and later the 20% most highly variable genes (also saved in `./results`).
 · Removing cells with <(`input user 1`) counts, cells with >20% mitochondrial counts, cells with <200 genes, genes present in <3 cells, and 80% lowest variable genes.
 · Downsampling cells with >(`input user 2`) counts to <=(`ìnput user 2`) counts.
-· Batch effect correction, and total counts per cell normalization.
+· Batch effect correction by a downsampling factor (`input user 3`).
 ```
 adata = pseq.filter_data(matrix, var_names, obs_names, mt_names, batch_nums):
 # matrix is a dataframe with raw counts whose head and index are genes and cells, respectively,